 Section 1.
-The University shall permit any bargaining unit member to inspect the personnel file maintained by the Division of Talent Development and Human

-Resources.
-With the bargaining unit member's permission, a designated Union representative may be present during such inspection.
+The University shall permit any bargaining unit member to inspect the personnel file maintained by Human Resources with the bargaining unit member's permission, a designated Union representative may be present during such inspection.
 Such inspections may be made no more than twice each contract year for any employee.
 In addition to these two (2) inspections per year for each employee, the Union may request a total of three (3) additional inspections per contract year (for the entire bargaining unit) for the purpose of handling special circumstances.
 Such requests must be by prior appointment during normal hours of the Division of Human Resources.